 Common side effects of CAR T therapy include a racing heartbeat and low blood pressure.
 Some people also develop an immune reaction known as “cytokine release syndrome” that causes flu-like symptoms including fever, headache, chills, muscle soreness, and nausea.
 There’s also a chance of longer-lasting neurologic complications such as confusion, difficulty speaking, and loss of balance.

 Radiation treatments use high-energy x-rays to kill cancer cells and help lower the chances that the cancer will come back.
 Radiation isn’t used in all lymphoma cases, but when it is, it’s done through a machine that points a beam of radiation at the area where cancer cells are concentrated.
 Treatments are given frequently (sometimes daily) and tend to last for several weeks.
 Radiation can help with pain and other symptoms of lymphoma.

 Side Effects of Radiation

 Some people have few if any side effects from radiation treatment; others have them all.
 Side effects can show up right away, or weeks or months after treatment.
 They usually resolve on their own, but some can stick around.
 The most common side effects are redness, blistering, or peeling of skin in the area being treated, plus nausea, diarrhea, and fatigue.
 See your doctor if they don’t disappear after a few weeks.

 Am I a Good Candidate for a Bone Marrow Transplant?

 Bone marrow transplants, also known as stem cell transplants, are sometimes used to treat lymphoma that has come back.
-It’s not a very common treatment for lymphoma, but popularity is growing because it can be very effective.
+It is a procedure in which a patient receives healthy stem cells to replace damaged stem cells.